Workday Case Study

 Acquisition Exposure

 The health system was in active discussions to acquire a 1,400-employee physician practice group.
-If the acquisition closed during the current contract term, the acquired employees would trigger an immediate true-up at the full per-employee rate with no grace period — adding approximately $221,000 to the annual Workday bill.
+If the acquisition closed during the current contract term, the acquired employees would trigger an immediate true-up at the full per-employee rate with no grace period—adding approximately $221,000 to the annual Workday bill.
 The CFO was concerned about the compounding effect: the acquisition true-up combined with the annual uplift would push the total Workday spend past $2.5 million per year.

 What Redress Compliance Did

-The client engaged Redress Compliance 32 weeks before the renewal date — early enough to build leverage, conduct a thorough analysis, and run a structured negotiation.
+The client engaged Redress Compliance 32 weeks before the renewal date—early enough to build leverage, conduct a thorough analysis, and run a structured negotiation.
 The engagement followed a three-phase approach.

 Phase 1: Contract and Utilisation Analysis (Weeks 1–3)

-Simultaneously, we conducted a module utilisation assessment.
-Working with the client’s HRIS team, we pulled usage data for every Workday module: active user counts, login frequency, business process execution volumes, and feature adoption metrics.
-The analysis confirmed what the CIO suspected:
+We began with a line-by-line review of the existing Workday Master Subscription Agreement, Order Forms, and all amendments.
+Simultaneously, we conducted a module utilisation assessment, working with the client's HRIS team to pull usage data for every Workday module: active user counts, login frequency, business process execution volumes, and feature adoption metrics.

 Talent Management: 397 users had logged in during the prior 12 months.
 Fewer than 200 had completed any goal-setting or review activity.
 No succession planning or career development features were in use.
 The module was delivering value to less than 3.5% of the workforce.

 Learning: Compliance training had migrated to HealthStream 18 months earlier.
 The Workday Learning module was hosting 12 active courses, all non-clinical, with a combined annual enrolment of approximately 2,100 completions.
-These courses could be migrated to HealthStream or delivered through basic tools at negligible cost.

 Phase 2: Benchmarking and Strategy Development (Weeks 3–5)

-Using our proprietary Workday pricing benchmarks, we established the fair-market per-employee rate for the client’s profile: a 12,000-employee healthcare organisation with four modules (HCM Core, Recruiting, Compensation, and Benefits).
-Our benchmark target was $118–$128 per employee per year for the four retained modules — significantly below the $158 blended rate the client was currently paying for six modules.
+Using our proprietary Workday pricing benchmarks, we established the fair-market per-employee rate for the client's profile: a 12,000-employee healthcare organisation with four modules (HCM Core, Recruiting, Compensation, and Benefits).
+Our benchmark target was $118–$128 per employee per year for the four retained modules—significantly below the $158 blended rate the client was currently paying for six modules.

-Objective 4: Negotiate a 12-month acquisition grace period during which acquired employees would be counted at 50% of the standard per-employee rate.
+We developed a negotiation strategy built around four objectives: (1) Remove Talent Management and Learning modules at renewal; (2) Cap the annual uplift at 2.5% fixed; (3) Secure annual true-down rights of 15%; (4) Negotiate a 12-month acquisition grace period during which acquired employees would be counted at 50% of the standard per-employee rate.

 Phase 3: Negotiation Execution (Weeks 5–11)

 Week 5: Presented the module removal request and utilisation data to the Workday account team.
 Workday initially pushed back, offering a 20% discount on the Talent Management and Learning modules rather than removal.
-We rejected this — a discounted module the organisation does not use is still wasted spend.
+We rejected this—a discounted module the organisation does not use is still wasted spend.

 Week 6: Introduced the competitive analysis and benchmark data.
 Made clear that the renewal would proceed only if the per-employee rate aligned with market benchmarks and the contract included structural protections.
 Workday escalated internally to their deal desk.